IBMDeveloperBNL/hlfabric-lab/README.md

 The deployment takes a couple of minutes to complete, so you might want to move on to [Part 2](#2-build-the-business-service) and start the creation of your business service and return later to complete the setup of your frontend.

-Once the deployment successfully completed and the app is awake, visit the app URL by clicking on the 'Visit App URL' (1).
+Once the deployment successfully completed and the app is awake, click 'Visit App URL' (1).

 ![](./images/05-nodered-3.png)